 # 10 – Going For The One.

 Starting out with a slight kamikaze country rock blues feel, the opening title track from the brilliant Going for the One album finds its way to the classic Yes sound at the start of the song’s chorus.
-However, “Going for the One,” is one of the most interesting songs in the band’s catalog because of the almost drunken sounding guitar licks that surround Jon’s vocals.
-The juxtaposition between Jon” classic vocal line and Howe’s guitar lines delivered a track unlike anything that band had ever recorded.
+However, “Going for the One,” is one of the most interesting songs in the band’s catalog because of the almost drunken-sounding guitar licks that surround Jon’s vocals.
+The juxtaposition between Jon” classic vocal line and Howe’s guitar lines delivered a track, unlike anything that band had ever recorded.

-In a 1977 interview with Jim Faber of Circus magazine, Jon Anderson had said that the lyrical content had been inspired from a movie he had seen about rowing down the waters of the Grand Canyon, “on one of those rubber dinghies.”
+In a 1977 interview with Jim Faber of Circus magazine, Jon Anderson had said that the lyrical content had been inspired by a movie he had seen about rowing down the waters of the Grand Canyon, “on one of those rubber dinghies.”
 The singer also described the song as being about sport and the cosmic mind.
 Regardless of the lyrical content, “Going for the One,” was one of the most entertaining and original songs Yes ever recorded, and a most deserving selection to start out the Top Ten Essential Yes songs list.

-(From the 1977 album Going For The One
+(From the 1977 album Going For The One)

 # 9 – Owner of a Lonely Heart

 Many Yes fans from the nineteen seventies did not care for the success of the early nineteen eighties Yes and their popular radio hit ” Owner of a Lonely Heart.”
 Trevor Rabin’s composition was far removed from the progressive style of earlier Yes music.
 However, “Owner of a Lonely Heart,” was the band’s first and only No.1 single on the Billboard charts.
 For that reason alone, the song becomes part of the essential Yes catalog.
 In retrospect, Rabin’s composition is really a pop music masterpiece.
-One can only wish that the airwaves in 2015 were filled with music as well written and performed as Yes’s “Owner of a Lonely Heart.”
+One can only wish that the airwaves in 2022 were filled with music as well written and performed as Yes’s “Owner of a Lonely Heart.”

-(From the 1983 album 90125
+(From the 1983 album 90125)

-# 8 – Masquerade
+# 8 – Siberian Khatru

-(From the 1991 album Union
+(From the 1991 album Close To The Edge)

 # 7 – Yours is no Disgrace

 “Yours is no Disgrace,” defines the meaning of “Classic Yes.”
-The classic Yes track has been always one of the bands most loved songs.
+The classic Yes track has been always one of the band’s most loved songs.
 Just listen to the amazing guitar and bass lick at the song’s opening.
 Tony Kaye’s organ playing took the riff to another level, while Bill Bruford’s virtuosic drumming simply cemented the recording as one of their most effulgent.
-Jon Anderson’s anti-Vietnam lyrical contribution and purely pitch perfect vocal performance elevated the recording to soon become the pinnacle standard of progressive rock music.
+Jon Anderson’s anti-Vietnam lyrical contribution and purely pitch-perfect vocal performance elevated the recording to soon become the pinnacle standard of progressive rock music.

-(From the 1971 album The Yes Album
+(From the 1971 album The Yes Album)

 # 6 – The Gates of Delirium

 “The Gates of Delirium,” is one of two Top Ten Yes songs that take up the entire side of a vinyl record.
-Standing at twenty two minutes, it is one of the longest composition the band Yes has ever recorded.
+Standing at twenty two minutes, it is one of the longest compositions the band Yes has ever recorded.
 Jon Anderson has always spoken about the essence of Yes as a live performance band.
 While “The Gates of Delirium,” was a wonderful studio recording, the live performances of the composition, completely showcased the bands’ extraordinary musical talents.

-(From the 1974 album Relayer
+(From the 1974 album Relayer)

 # 5 – I’ve Seen All Good People

-(From the 1971 album The Yes Album
+(From the 1971 album The Yes Album)

 # 4 – Heart of the Sunrise